opensafely/documentation/docs/ehrql-new-tutorial-2a.md

 We will see more on working with dates in a later tutorial.

+Finally, the order in which columns are added to the `dataset` in the dataset definition is the order in which they appear in the output.

 #### Parentheses

 We can see in this example that parentheses — `(`, `)` — have various uses.